Before you apply

 Think about funding.

 See what funding options are available to you.
 The Graduate College has compiled a wide range of great information about funding opportunities and financial resources on their website.
+Your intended program's website may also provide a list of funding opportunities specific to the program.

 Applying for Admission & Submitting Requirements